abconlinecourses/pdfx-xblock/project.md

 PDFX-xBlock: Open edX PDF reader with annotation tools (highlight, draw, scribble).
 PDFX-xBlock: is developing in open edx docker containers.
 Use MCP for browser verification.
 Auto-reload enabled in Docker - no restarts needed.
 SO DO NOT restart "tutor_dev-lms-1" and tutor_dev-cms-1
+DO NOT add unnecessary console.log,  console.warn, console.debug, add only when its nessary.
+When you debug you MUST remove old unnessary "console.log" lines.
 * **File Storage:** Use Open edX contentstore
   ```python
   from xmodule.contentstore.django import contentstore